ocramz/sd/README.md

 ## Credits and inspiration

-I started `sd` after reading this blog by Ben Kovach (from which I also shamelessly ripped the AST and the simplification code for the `Numeric.SD` module)
+I started `sd` after reading this blog by Ben Kovach (from which I also shamelessly ripped the AST and the simplification code for the `Numeric.SD` module):

 * https://5outh.blogspot.se/2013/05/symbolic-calculus-in-haskell.html

+Currently, I am trying to factor out the recursion from the gradient and evaluation algorithm, using _recursion schemes_ as suggested in Jared Tobin's blog:

 * https://jtobin.io/ad-via-recursion-schemes